 A stay at the Southwestern-styled and -tiled guest house means makers at heart can work with an expert potter, Alan Yarmark, on their very own masterpieces.
 Yarmark, whose Always Azul pottery style showcases bright and shiny glazes, has produced functional pottery in Colorado for decades.
-He sells his wares, like stoneware pottery mugs and vases, in the on-site shop that he runs with his wife and partner Diane.
+He sells his wares, like stoneware pottery mugs and vases, in the shop that he runs with his wife and partner Diane.

-The shop, the studio and the accommodations are all housed in a rosy-hued, earthen adobe structure that drips in flowers come summertime.
+The store, the studio and the accommodations are all housed in a rosy-hued, earthen adobe structure that drips in flowers come summertime.
 Book your Pottery Retreat by the room or reserve the entire guest house for all the conveniences of home — plus access to the Always Azul working pottery studio where guests spend their days coiling clay, working at the wheel and glazing.

 What makes it special?

 From the furnishings to the umber-tiled floor to the traditional adobe exterior, the Casa Azul Guest House feels like something you’d find hidden away on a side street in Santa Fe.
 Colorful decorative tiles line bathroom walls and mirrors; rough-hewn logs, adorned with spotlight-style lighting, stretch across the ceiling above guests’ heads; and sunlight fills the space in an ethereal sort of way the resident houseplants love.
 This here is a one-of-a-kind space.

 We’re going with all the nearby natural beauty surrounding Casa Azul’s hometown of Villa Grove.
 You’ll find wondrous natural gems — like the massive Sangre de Cristo Mountains that snake grandly through the region and the thickly treed landscape of the San Isabel National Forest.

 Sushi lovers, rejoice!
 We hear that with a lil’ advance notice you can book a private sushi dinner made on-site by a real sushi chef.